bkesterbyld/maroon-potato/src/pages/index.md

       - title: relational data modeling as simple as a spreadsheet
         subtitle: ''
         content: >
-          Model complex relationships and mappings to your existing data, but in an experience as easy as a spreadsheet.
+          Model data, complex relationships and mapping to any source data in an experience as easy as a spreadsheet.
 The service supports all kinds of data and puts it in safe and reliable SQL, NoSQL and object stores behind the scenes.
         actions: []
         image: images/spreadsheet.png
         media_position: right